-Situated east of Puerto Rico and west of Anguilla, this island archipelago is tucked in the Anegada Passage, a deep strait that connects the Atlantic Ocean and the Caribbean Sea.
+Situated east of Puerto Rico and the U.S. Virgin Islands, and west of Anguilla, this island archipelago is tucked in the Anegada Passage, a deep strait that connects the Atlantic Ocean and the Caribbean Sea.

 Sailing’s the most rewarding way to see the different islands, each with its own ambiance and appeal, from the sandy beaches of Norman Island to surreal landforms on Virgin Gorda.